lgautier/mashing-pumpkins/README.md

 ## Installation

-Python 3.5 and a C++ compiler are pretty much everything needed.
+Python 3.5 or 3.6 and a C++ compiler are pretty much everything needed.
 With pip, installing the "master" branch can be done with:

 `pip install git+https://https://github.com/lgautier/mashing-pumpkins.git`